J H KNAPEN

 R. Buta (Univ.
 Alabama); E. Laurikainen, H. Salo, S. Comeron, J. Laine (Univ.
 Oulu); E. Brinks, M. Sarzi (Univ.
-Hertfordshire); P. James, C. Collins, I. Stelle, L. Kelvin (Liverpool John Moores Univ.); M. Querejeta (MPIA); R. Peletier, M. Verheijen (Groningen); B. Elmegreen (IBM); D. Elmegreen (Vassar); R. Beswick (Manchester); I. McHardy (Southampton); B. Madore, M. Seidel (Carnegie); S. Erroz (ETH Zurich); J. Lee (STScI); J. Braine (Bordeaux), C. Kramer (IRAM), S. A. Mao (MPIfR), Schinnerer (MPIA), R. J. Kennicutt (IOA, Cambridge) & The KINGFISH collaboration, J. van Loon (Keele University), C. Horrellou (Onsala Space Observatory) & The MKSP collaboration, A. Scaife (Manchester University), B. Dullo (UCM), T. Martinsson (CSIC), V. Debattista (University of Central Lancashire)
+Hertfordshire, RU); P. James, C. Collins, I. Steele, S. Longmore, S. Wich, L. Kelvin (Liverpool John Moores Univ., R.U.); M. Querejeta (ESO, Alemania); R. Peletier, S. Trager, M. Wilkinson (Groningen, Paises Bajos); B. Elmegreen (IBM, EEUU); D. Elmegreen (Vassar, EEUU); R. Beswick (Manchester, R.U.); I. McHardy (Southampton); B. Madore, M. Seidel (Carnegie); S. Erroz (ETH Zurich); J. Lee (STScI), J. Braine (Bordeaux), C. Kramer (IRAM), S. A. Mao (MPIfR), E. Schinnerer, R. Leaman (MPIA), R. J. Kennicutt (IOA, Cambridge) & The KINGFISH collaboration, J. van Loon (Keele University), C. Horrellou (Onsala Space Observatory) & The MKSP collaboration, A. Scaife (Manchester University), B. Dullo (UCM), T. Martinsson (CSIC), V. Debattista (University of Central Lancashire)

 Most galaxies in the local Universe are barred and from images taken with the Hubble Space Telescope we know that the barred galaxy fraction has been constant for the last 8 billion years (z~1).
-Given that bars are signposts of deviations from an axisymmetric gravitacional potencial, they have important consequences for the dynamics and evolution of their host galaxies.
+Given that bars are signposts of deviations from an axisymmetric gravitational potential, they have important consequences for the dynamics and evolution of their host galaxies.
 In this Project we study the structure and evolution of galactic bars, and the consequences of their existence for topics such as the distribution and properties of the interstellar medium, the star formation, and the structure of their host galaxies.
-In the first place, we will investigate the properties of bars and disks as a function of redshift, analyzing samples of galaxies as observed with a variety of modern telescopes.
+In the first place, we will investigate the properties of bars and disks by analyzing samples of galaxies as observed with a variety of modern telescopes.
 We will use near-infrared, optical and radio, obtained with Spitzer and with ground-based telescopes, to study local galaxies, and imaging from the Hubble to study galaxies at higher redshifts.
 Secondly, we will study some of the consequences of bars, and in particular how bars relate to the secular evolution of galaxies.
 This includes the detailed study of rings in galaxies, and of bars in lenticular as compared to spiral galaxies.
 Thirdly, we study the structure, kinematics and evolution of galaxy discs using images and spectroscopy of nearby galaxies and galaxies at redshifts of up to 1.